sinwang20/NLPers-Help-NLPers/README.md

 ## Data is All You Need

-Better benchmark, Better strategy for obtaining clean data.
+Better benchmarks, Better strategy for obtaining clean data.

 ## Last Mile of NLP